Part of Great Sand Dunes National Park & Preserve

 The dunes have long stood as a landmark for travelers from ancient North Americans to Southern Ute, Jicarilla Apaches, Navajos, early explorers, gold miners, homesteaders, ranchers, farmers and migrant field workers, to you - today's park visitor.

 Reservations are required to stay in Pinon Flats campground.
-The campground offers 86 campsites.
-The park recommends making a reservation in advance, especially for peak summer weekends and holidays.
+The campground offers 88 campsites.
+The park recommends making a reservation in advance, especially for peak summer months from May through September.
 Private first-come, first-served camping is also available just outside the park boundary.
 For more information about camping, visit www.nps.gov/grsa/planyourvisit/camping.htm.

 During visitor center operating hours, you can see a park film, experience interactive exhibits, speak with a helpful ranger and visit the Western National Parks Association store.
 Kids of all ages can pick up a Junior Ranger booklet or participate in the Junior Ranger Explorer program.